-A complete build pack for developers who want a clear way to structure, wire, and extend reliable Express APIs in Node.js
+An architectural standard for developers who want a clear way to structure, wire, and extend production-grade Express.js APIs

 "I wasted months trying to figure out how to build consistent APIs.
 Problem solved."